Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 Dirty Computer: <__main__.Album object at 0x10b28c850>
 ```

 Note that even though two instances of `Album` both have the same title, `"Purple Rain"`, they are separate instances that have different IDs.
+Again, when you run this yourself, the ID values will most likely differ from the values shown here, but each will be distinct from the other `Album` IDs.

 <!-- No CFU; this lesson has several questions throughout the lesson -->